How to Apply Diaper Rash Cream the Right Way: Step-by-Step Guide

 You should reapply diaper rash cream whenever you clean the skin, because a dry, intact surface helps the protective barrier work well.
 If you see the first sign of redness or irritation, don’t wait; reapply to prevent escalation and support healing.

-During nighttime changes, apply during nighttime care too, since prolonged contact with moisture can worsen discomfort while your baby sleeps.
+During nighttime changes, apply cream during nighttime care too, since prolonged contact with moisture can worsen discomfort while your baby sleeps.

 Keep using the cream through each change until the rash resolves, then shift to preventive use as needed.
 This routine gives you steady control, reduces friction, and supports the skin’s recovery without overcomplicating care.